unlhcc/puppet-infiniband/README.md

 ##### `packages`

 The packges to install infiniband support.
-Default is 'UNSET'.
+Default is undef.

-If 'UNSET' the entire set of Infiniband Support packages will be installed.
+If undef the entire set of Infiniband Support packages will be installed.

 ##### `with_optional_packages`